UC Law School Clinics

-At Cincinnati Law's Patent and Trademark Clinic, you'll get hands-on experience helping business owners protect their patents and trademarks in your second or third year.
+At Cincinnati Law's Patent and Trademark Clinic (PTC), you'll get hands-on experience helping business owners protect their patents and trademarks in your second or third year.
 Launched in Fall 2017, the clinic offers you opportunities to practice intellectual property (IP) law under the supervision of local IP attorneys.
 As part of the clinic, you will lead meetings with clients and assist them with intellectual property matters.
 The work experience you will gain will be invaluable as you enter the growing field of intellectual property law.

 Learn the basics of appellate advocacy first-hand at Cincinnati Law's Sixth Circuit Clinic.
 This one- or two-semester experience allows you to work directly on cases actively pending before the U.S. Court of Appeals for the Sixth Circuit, which is located in downtown Cincinnati.
 For a semester, you'll work alongside practicing attorneys with active cases in the Sixth Circuit, giving you unprecedented access to the inner-workings of the court system.
 You can attend arguments at the Court, review lower court records, find issues, write drafts of briefs and even participate in mock oral arguments in a Sixth Circuit courtroom.